build-on-aws/content/posts/getting-started-with-opensearch-remote-models/02-processing-inferences-using-ai21labs/index.md

 }
 ```

 If the `status` field is showing as `green`, this means your opensearch cluster is ready for business.
-Since we will be using the [ML Commons plugin for OpenSearch](https://opensearch.org/docs/latest/ml-commons-plugin/index/), it is important to ensure this plugin is fully initialized before you start sending tasks.
-To check if the ML Commons plugin is initialized, go to your browser and point to the following location:
+Since we will be using the [OpenSearch ML Commons Framework](https://github.com/opensearch-project/ml-commons), it is important to ensure everything is fully initialized before you start sending tasks.
+To check if the ML Commons Framework is initialized, go to your browser and point to the following location:

 [http://localhost:9200/.plugins-ml-config](http://localhost:9200/.plugins-ml-config)